janishutz/SimpleMediaUpscalerLite/README.md

 - Real-ESGRAN
 - more to come!

-This App also features a CLI interface.
+This App also features a CLI interface (reference out of date).
 - Options:
 ```
 -s SCALEFACTOR	--scalefactor SCALEFACTOR		Factor of form 2x, maximum 4x